willjhliang/notes/Data Structures and Algorithms/Data Structures/📍 Hash Maps.md

+# Map Problem
+Maintain a set of key-value pairs with quick insertion, removal, and retrieval.

 # Theory
 Use a hash function $f$ to map every key to an index in an array.
 In case of collision, resolve via bucketing (chaining) or open addressing.